arcisad/Mirs/README.md

 - width: width of the image (default = 512)
 - dim: image depth (dimensions), (default = 1 for a binary image)

-## Assuming that the images should be fed to the network as is, I haven't done ant preprocessing.
+## Assuming that an image should be fed to the network as is, I haven't done ant preprocessing.
 The only processing was removing -2048 intensity values fro the image.
 Contrast stretchig, cropping plus other image processing techniques coud improve the results.

 The optimizer used is **Adam** optimizer and the loss function is a **weighted binary class entropy** function to handle the large class imbalance existing in the images.
 Dice loss function is a good option as well but should be used with class weights.